Changing others part 3.

-It is Supper Bowl Sunday.
+It is Super Bowl Sunday.
 Dad wants to watch the game.
 The kids who are bored to death start getting loud and thrashing around.
 Dad decides to get this to stop and gives the kids some money and sends them to the store.
 They don’t interrupt the big game.
 But then over time, something begins to happen.
 Dad notices that now every time he wants to watch a game on T. V., the kids get loud and rambunctious.
-He brings then to the therapist because they are “disrespectful.”
+He brings them to the therapist because they are “disrespectful.”
 What has gone wrong?

 It is way too easy to positively reinforce bad behavior.
 Once you reward bad behavior it begins to expand.
 Often we do this without noticing that this is what we have done.

 Another example.
 The child, in the store, begins to wine.
 Mom is getting tired and so she decides she has had enough.
 She leaves the store and goes home.
 The problem of whiny kid solved, for now.
 But over the years mom notices she has a very whiny kid.
 She can no longer go anywhere the child does not want to go or the whining begins.
 Another example of how a quick response to a misbehaving child can result in positively reinforcing a bad behavior.